tenforce/docker-unified-views/README.md

     docker run --name unified-views \
         -p 8080:8080 --link my-mysql:mysql \
         -v /path/to/my/unified-views:/unified-views \
+        -e MYSQL_HOST=188.12.34.56 \
+        -e MYSQL_PORT=3306 \
+        -e MYSQL_USER=unified_views_user \
+        -e MYSQL_PASSWORD=unified_views_pwd \
+        -e MYSQL_DATABASE=unified_views_db \
         -d unified-views

 The Unified Views folder is mounted in `/unified-views`.
 This folder should contain a `/dpu` folder with the DPUs and a `/lib` folder with the additional JAR libraries to be loaded on startup.

 The Docker image exposes port 8080.
 The Unified Views frontend is available at http://docker-container-ip:8080/unifiedviews.

 If the SQL database is setup using a Docker container, the container should be linked as `mysql` to the Unified Views container.
+The SQL connection details can be configured using the following enviroment variables (default value between brackets): MYSQL_HOST (mysql), MYSQL_PORT (3306), MYSQL_USER (unified_views), MYSQL_PASSWORD (unified_views) and MYSQL_DATABASE (unified_views).

-If output should be written to a Virtuoso running in a Docker container it might be helpful to link the Virtuoso container to the Unified Views container using the option `--link my-virtuoso:virtuoso`.
+If the resulting RDF should be written to a Virtuoso running in a Docker container it might be helpful to link the Virtuoso container to the Unified Views container using the option `--link my-virtuoso:virtuoso`.